0sir1ss/Anubis/README.md

 ## :dart: About ##

 I was looking around online and github when I realised that there were little Python obfuscators.
-First there's [pyarmor](https://pypi.org/project/pyarmor/) but that can be deobfuscated.
+First there's [pyarmor](https://pypi.org/project/pyarmor/) but that can be deobfuscated, however it still is quite good.
 Then there's many tools like [pyminifier](https://pypi.org/project/pyminifier/) but they all do the same thing and don't provide any real protection against your code.
-The best solution I could find is this obfuscator [here](https://pyob.oxyry.com/) but purchasing it is USD $1998.
+Another good solution I found was this obfuscator [here](https://pyob.oxyry.com/) but purchasing it costs USD $1998.

 So I decided to create my own obfuscator, which provides a plethora of features such as junk code and custom encryption, and includes the obfuscation found at oxyry.